uscope-platform/uscope_docker/README.md

 - **Driver**: Low level C++ driver that talks through the custom kernel module to the hardware implementing all necessary binary and bitwise operations

-## Docker compose
+## Docker compose configurations

 The Container orchestration is done through the docker-compose system.
 Two configurations are present:

+- docker-compose_devel.yml:  This configuration can be used for component development and debug, with everything running on a regular workstation.
+Driver, Server Databases are run in docker, while server and client are run locally to the development environment to allow the use of debuggers.
+The hardware is emulated at the driver level.

-- docker-compose.yml: used for development and debug on a regular PC, where the hardware is emulated at the driver level
+- docker-compose_staging.yml: This configuration can be used for integration testing, training, and infrastructure development, everything is run on a regular workstation.
+Everything is run in the proper docker containers, however for convenience TLS is not used.
+The hardware is emulated at the driver level

-- docker-compose_zed.yml: used on hardware in deployed systems.
+- docker-compose_zed.yml: This configuration is the one that gets deployed on production hardware

+Docker compose can not generate the required containers for the staging or production configurations, consequently the respective ansible playbooks should be used